nesl/LLM_time_series/report.md

 |                                          (a) GPT-4o                                           |                                          (b) GPT-o1                                           |

 <a name="env-photo-only"></a>
-Inputting environment photos only performs better than providing IMU time series plots only.
+Providing pure environment photos outperforms pure IMU time series plots.
 These photos allow the models to infer environmental contextual information about the activity.
 For example, a photo of the street scene likely belongs to “Walking” or “Run”, whereas a car windshield indicates vehicular movement.
 This also aligns with how we humans naturally infer transportation modes by combining motion cues with environmental context.
 Moreover, since these photos come from the physical world, they are likely more prevalent than IMU plots in the models’ pretraining data, making them easier for LLMs to interpret.

-The following confusion matrices indicate that LLMs recall almost all "Car" samples because of some explicit signals such as windshield, ahead vehicles and road.
+The following confusion matrices indicate that LLMs recall almost all "Car" samples when environment photos are provided, because of some explicit signals such as windshield, ahead vehicles and road.
 Nevertheless, environment photo has its own limitations.
 It provides very limited information to tell street-view motions (Still, Walking and Run) apart from each other.
-Interestingly, GPT-4o often mistakes "Running" as "Car", since it overestimates the moving speed from the "blurry" photos taken when participants are running.
+Interestingly, GPT-4o often mistakes "Running" as "Car", since it overestimates the moving speed from the "blurry" photos taken when participants are running[^3].
 Pure environmental photos lack direct information about the motion itself.

+[^3]: Please refer to [results_gpt4o_Torso_env_only_4class.csv](https://github.com/nesl/LLM_time_series/blob/master/results/HAR/results_gpt4o_User1_220617_120_Torso_env_only_4class.csv) for raw responses and analysis of GPT-4o provided environment photos.

 **Figure 12: Confusion matrices of pure environmental photos input:**
 |                                                                                      |                                                                                      |